My mdb file cannot be opened. With your software, I am able to fix it again.

 Finally, after hitting “OK” you should be able to open the repaired mdb/accdb database with Microsoft Access or a similar application.

-Is there a free way to repair a corrupt Access database?
+Is there a free way to fix a corrupted Access database?

 - Close all other applications that may access the corrupt database.